calmm-js/documentation/introduction-to-calmm.md

                           {"id": 303, "level": "Advanced"}]}
 ```

-For example, the lens
+We can specify the lens

 ```js
 L.compose(L.prop("classes"),
           L.index(0))
 ```

-identifies the object
+to identify the object

 ```json
 {"id": 101, "level": "Novice"}
 ```

-which we can confirm using `L.view`:
+with `db`.
+We can confirm using `L.view`:

 ```js
 > L.view(L.compose(L.prop("classes"),